 Employees with remote access privileges must ensure that their Credit Union-owned or personal computer or workstation, when it is connected to the Credit Union network, is not connected to any other network at the same time.
 Full-tunnel VPN is required

-Credit Union employees with remote access privileges to the Credit Union's corporate network are prohibited from using personal email accounts to conduct Credit Union business..
+Credit Union employees with remote access privileges to the Credit Union's corporate network are prohibited from using personal email accounts to conduct Credit Union business.

 Reconfiguration of the remote access equipment for the purpose of split-tunneling or dual homing is not permitted at any time.